-Unlock the full potential of your developer tool with a personalized friction audit, delivered in just 2 weeks.
+Accelerate developer adoption with a developer experience friction audit, delivered in just 2 weeks.

 Don’t worry, I offer a 100% money-back guarantee if I can’t find a way to lower your Time to Hello World to 5 minutes or less.

-Developer adoption is slow.
+As you've grown, you've added more features and with that, more complexity in educating new developers on your tool.
 You have a non-trivial onboarding flow that might involve downloading software, introducing new concepts or mental models, signing up for your service, configuring different kinds of client-side SDKs, and deploying to your own cloud or another provider.
-In short, your DevTool has a lot of moving parts and might have a higher learning curve than you want.
+In short, your dev tool has a lot of moving parts and might have a higher learning curve than you want.

-Imagine them getting to Hello World in 5 minutes or less.
+Imagine developers getting to Hello World in 5 minutes or less.
 Imagine optimizing for “Aha!” moments (instead of “Ah hell! (ノಠ益ಠ)ノ彡┻━┻”).
 Imagine them finishing that getting started guide and moving on to building their MVP sooner.
 Imagine feeling confident that your content marketing spend was not only attracting developers but keeping them engaged so they don’t bounce out of your funnel.
-Imagine being easier to get started with than your competitors.

 Get a friction audit from a seasoned developer experience engineer and educator.